 Best Long-Term Care Insurance Companies

-Studies from the U.S. Department of Health and Human Services show the majority of people over the age of 65 will require long-term medical care at some point in their lives, almost 70 percent, and 40 percent of these people will also need nursing home care.
+Studies from the U.S. Department of Health and Human Services show the majority of people over the age of 65 will require long-term medical care at some point in their lives, almost 70%, and 4% of these people will also need nursing home care.
 Original Medicare will cover some costs but will only cover the full cost for the first 20 days of treatment, after this only partial benefits are paid.
 There is no payment from Medicare after the first 100 days of treatment.
 For seniors on a fixed income, the gap in coverage can cause a financial hardship.

 Long-term care insurance can help make up the gap in coverage by paying for things such as assisted living facility and nursing home care, hospice care and adult day care.
 It can also help pay for the cost of home health care and in-home skilled nursing care.